Lesser of the amount of memory in Mbytes and 1024

 Maximum number of processes that can be created on a system.
 Includes system and user processes.
 Prior to the Solaris 8 release, the value was determined by computation and then used in the setting of maxuprc.

 This value is also used in determining the size of several other system data structures.
-For releases prior to Solaris 8, if a value is provided in /etc/system it is used rather than the computed value.
+For releases prior to Solaris 8, if a value is provided in the/etc/system file it is used rather than the computed value.
 Other data structures where this variable plays a role are:

 Determining the size of the directory name lookup cache (if ncsize is not specified)